 For this exercise, you should use really light weights – between 2-5 lbs, depending on your strength.
 Because the heavier the weight is the more your technique will suffer.
 And you don’t want that.
 Also, when using heavier weights, you may overtrain your back muscles.
 And because of that, you may not be able to train for a week or two which will slow down your progress.
 So train smart, don’t overdo it.

-If you want to increase your punching power, make sure you check out this: Punching power tips – Free PDF file
+If you want to increase your punching power, I highly recommend checking out this: Punching power tips – Free PDF file

 2. Cut the distance